MENTORS HOME PAGE

 3. Unofficial copy of your transcript showing your current GPA.

-CAN YOU WRITE US A RECOMMENDATION LETTER UPON COMPLETION OF THE PROGRAM?
+CAN YOU WRITE RECOMMENDATION LETTERS FOR MENTROS UPON COMPLETION OF THE PROGRAM?

 UH professors will be able to provide recommendation letters to all mentors who successfully finish the program.
 Please inquire with the camp director for details.